Writing a will isn’t as complicated as you might think. Find out why will writing is important and how to do it in under 10 minutes

 In other words, you decide how your assets (or estate) will be distributed after your death.
 You also get to appoint executors and trustees who will manage your assets and estate affairs.
 If you have children below 21 years old, you can appoint the right guardians to take care of their welfare too.

 As you can see, there are numerous benefits that come with this simple legal document.
-A will also helps prevent serious disputes and disharmony among your loved ones in the event of your death.
+A will also help prevent serious disputes and disharmony among your loved ones in the event of your death.

 Now, let’s talk about what will happen if you pass on without a will.